-BC Housing works with all three levels of government, community stakeholders, the private sector and non-profit partners to develop new housing and support options to address housing needs in local communities across British Columbia.
+BC Housing works with government, local communities, the private sector and non-profit partners to address housing needs across British Columbia.

 Provincial Investment in Affordable Housing (PIAH)